aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-8-release-notes/_index.md

 Limitations:

-- Access to the image bytes causes convertion GIF to PNG;
+- Access to the image bytes causes conversion GIF to PNG;

-- Saving to formats differ from the DOCX, DOTX, DOCM, DOTM, FOPC causes convertion GIF to PNG;
+- Saving to formats differ from the DOCX, DOTX, DOCM, DOTM, FOPC causes conversion GIF to PNG;

 - DocumentBuilder must be optimized to Word 2007 or higher (Word 2007 is default option).